 ECMO is also used to treat people who have severe, life-threatening COVID-19, and our success rates exceed the national average.
 In the first two calendar years of the pandemic, our overall survival rate for people on ECMO support was 84 percent.
-The nationwide average, reported by the Extracorporeal Life Support Organization, is 48 percent.
+The nationwide average during this time, reported by the Extracorporeal Life Support Organization, was 48 percent.

 In recognition of our excellent patient outcomes and survival rates, NYU Langone has received the Gold Level Center of Excellence Award from the Extracorporeal Life Support Organization (ELSO).

 Specialized care is provided at Tisch Hospital and Kimmel Pavilion by our team of doctors, surgeons, nurses, and perfusionists, the specialists who operate the ECMO machines.
 Treatment includes surgery to connect mechanical circulatory support devices to blood vessels, as well as ongoing monitoring and care.
 ECMO care for children is provided through the Pediatric ECMO Program at Hassenfeld Children’s Hospital at NYU Langone.